 Raise awareness of wrongful convictions and the work of House of Renewed Hope by hosting a screening of 'True Conviction' on your college or university campus.
 Contact us to schedule.

 In 2010, James Davenport was convicted of capital murder and sentenced to life without parole.
 There was no motive and much of the DNA testing that was completed prior to the trial did not match any of the suspects including Davenport.

 House of Renewed Hope recently met with the Conviction Integrity Unit (CIU) and they have agreed to do a DNA test on Davenport.
 The DNA test could ultimately lead to his freedom.

 True Conviction is a documentary about House of Renewed Hope and its work to free innocent prisoners.
 The film follows Christopher Scott, Johnnie Lindsey, and Steven Phillips as they investigate cases, mostly surrounding the journey that led to Isaiah Hill's parole.

 The True Conviction team was honored to receive the Special Jury Mention Award for the Best Documentary Feature at the 2017 Tribeca Film Festival.
-True Conviction also received the award for Best Documentary at the Oak Cliff Film Festival.
+True Conviction has also received the award for Best Documentary at the 2017 Oak Cliff Film Festival and Audience Award for Best Documentary at the 2018 Annapolis Film Festival.

 Christopher Scott, Steven Phillips, and Johnnie Lindsey reviewing documents.
 Photo: Jack Thompson/Men's Journal